 The Switching Question That Keeps Coming Up

-For patients still on sub-maximal semaglutide doses who have plateaued, the first move is titrating up if they can tolerate it, not switching.
-The 2.4 mg dose of semaglutide is where the efficacy data was generated, and patients sitting at 1.0 or 1.7 mg often have more headroom on the same drug.
+If someone has plateaued on a sub-maximal semaglutide dose, the first move is titrating up, not switching.
+The efficacy data was generated at 2.4mg.
+Patients sitting at 1.0 or 1.7mg often have meaningful headroom left on the same drug and don't realize it.

 For patients at maximum semaglutide who have genuinely plateaued and want more loss, switching to tirzepatide is reasonable.
 The typical pattern I see when this goes well is an additional 5 to 10 pounds over three to six months as tirzepatide is titrated up.
 Not everyone responds.
 Some patients plateau on tirzepatide at a similar weight point because the driver was never the drug, it was the surrounding lifestyle pattern that the drug had reached the limit of what it could offset.